Vish2476/HAVI_VISHNU/README.md

 # Django(Python)
 But i have tried the implementation in the Django(Python Framework) to make use of the built in functionalities of Django
+<a href="http://vishnu0766.pythonanywhere.com/admin/">ADMIN -Django</a>
+- username :- Vishnu
+- password :- mevishnu2476

+<a href="http://vishnu0766.pythonanywhere.com/">DIsplay of Admin entered values</a>

+I initaially should have started with the Django but thought of doing in the PHP and I have done half the requirements so the intial setup is

+- python :- py --version
+- Django :- pip install Django
+we now check the versions
+- python --version
+- django --version

+now we do request the Django admin to start a project
+- django-admin startproject ["project name"] now we start a app inside the project
+- django-admin startapp ["app_name"]

+we now migrate the contents
+- python manage.py migrate
+now we get a list of migrated and then we type
+- python manage.py runserver
+we get a ready made django page but we do add are urls ,views , models etc..., as per the requirements and migrate the required again and run

+- python manage.py migrate
+- python manage.py runserver
+""" (django) 04:57 ~/dprojx $ python manage.py runserver
+Watching for file changes with StatReloader
+Performing system checks...
+System check identified no issues (0 silenced).
+October 15, 2020 - 04:58:27
+Django version 3.1.2, using settings 'dprojx.settings'
+Starting development server at http://127.0.0.1:8000/ """
+we get a local server runnning

+in this scenerio I have used the  <a href="https://www.pythonanywhere.com/">pythonanywhere</a> for hosting which wprks same as the local command line

+I have addded the zip files under the Zip folder for the Django codes

+Thank you for giving the chance.